jsarles-code/Etch-a-Sketch/README.md

 Use flexbox to make the divs appear as a grid

-Be careful with borders and margins, as they can adjust the size of the squares!

-“OMG, why isn’t my grid being created???”
-Did you link your CSS stylesheet?
-Open your browser’s developer tools.
-Check if there are any errors in the JavaScript console.
-Check your “elements” pane to see if the elements have actually shown up but are somehow hidden.

-Go willy-nilly and add console.log statements in your JavaScript to see if it’s actually being loaded.

 Set up a “hover” effect so that the grid divs change color when your mouse passes over them, leaving a (pixelated) trail through your grid like a pen would.

-Hint: “Hovering” is what happens when your mouse enters a div and ends when your mouse leaves it.
-You can set up event listeners for either of those events as a starting point.

-There are multiple ways to change the color of the divs, including: adding a new class to the div. changing the div’s background color using JavaScript.

 Add a button to the top of the screen that will send the user a popup asking for the number of squares per side for the new grid.
 Once entered, the existing grid should be removed and a new grid should be generated in the same total space as before (e.g. 960px wide) so that you’ve got a new sketch pad.
 Tip: Set the limit for the user input to a maximum of 100.
 A larger number of squares results in more computer resources being used, potentially causing delays, freezing, or crashing that we want to prevent.